-The pollution levels are high in Hong Kong, but you can take some positive steps to protect you and your family both at home and in your workplace.
+The pollution levels are high in Hong Kong.
+Toxins can come from the air we breath, the water we drink, the food we eat, and the many household items we come to contact with each day.
+You can take some positive steps to protect you and your family both at home and in your workplace.
 With over 20 years of supporting people to stay healthy whilst living in this city, we’ve consolidated some key facts to help to increase your awareness of toxicity along with practical actions you can take:

 Furniture and carpets

 A simple remedy is to place several green tea bags in drawers and other furnishings that emit formaldehyde.
 Change the tea bags every two months for optimal effect.
 Drinking green tea can also reduce the symptoms associated with formaldehyde exposure.